algosup/2022-2023-project-5-algorithmics-Team-2/Documents/Technical_Specifications.md

 After entering all the parameters and validating them, the program calculates, as quickly as possible, the path between the tanks that the wine must take for the blends with the least amount of loss.

-The user has a return of numbers of steps, i.e. the numbers of times where the wine has been transfer (in different tanks or same tanks that an other wine), the similarity with the original formula and which tank has been useful for the blending.
+The user has a return of numbers of steps, i.e. the numbers of transfer of wine (in different tanks or same tanks that an other wine), the similarity with the original formula and which tank has been useful for the blending.

 #### B. Software architecture

 The software could be developed using a layered architecture[^4], with each layer responsible for a specific set of functionalities.

 The presentation layer[^5] would be the user interface that the Cellar Master[^6] and her team would interact with.
-This layer would be developed using .NET 6.0's WPF[^7] framework, which provides a modern, visually appealing interface with advanced data binding and styling capabilities.

-The business logic layer[^8] would handle the core functionality of the software, including the blending algorithms and data validation.
+The business logic layer[^7] would handle the core functionality of the software, including the blending algorithms and data validation.
 This layer would be developed using C# and .NET 6.0's latest features, such as C# 10 and the new record types, to ensure maximum performance and maintainability.

-The data access layer[^9] would be responsible for handling data storage and retrieval, such as keeping track of the tanks and their current contents.
-This layer would be developed using .NET 6.0's EF Core[^10] framework, which provides a powerful and flexible ORM[^11] (Object-Relational Mapping) toolset for working with databases.
+The data access layer[^8] would be responsible for handling data storage and retrieval, such as keeping track of the tanks and their current contents.
+This layer would be developed using .NET 6.0's EF Core[^9] framework, which provides a powerful and flexible ORM[^10] (Object-Relational Mapping) toolset for working with databases.

-To ensure that the software is reliable and fault-tolerant, it would be designed using the SOLID principles[^12] and unit tested extensively using .NET 6.0's built-in testing framework.
-Additionally, the software could be deployed using Docker containers and managed using Kubernetes to ensure scalability and resilience.
+To ensure that the software is reliable and fault-tolerant, it would be designed using the SOLID principles[^11] and unit tested extensively using .NET 6.0's built-in testing framework.

 Overall, this architecture would provide a robust and scalable software solution for the Krug Champagne blending process, built using the latest and most advanced technologies in the .NET ecosystem.